-Edmonton House is a non-residential, home-like center where the emphasis is on the person, not on the illness.
+Edmonton House is a non-residential, home-like centre where the emphasis is on the person, not on the illness.
 The house is approximately 12,000 square feet on two floors, with bright windows and open spaces designed to create a welcoming atmosphere.

 Located in southwest Edmonton on the South Campus of the University of Alberta, Edmonton House offers unique workshops, classes, and individual support services for anyone living with cancer.
 These programs are offered at no cost and delivered by professionals and trained volunteers – many of whom have gone through their own experience with cancer.